10 Test Automation Trends in 2023

 Camera Image Injection Testing

-Camera Image Injection, also known as camera mocking, enables you to test image capture and QR/Bar code scanning from a mobile device camera.
+Camera Image Injection, or camera mocking, enables you to test image capture and QR/Bar code scanning from a mobile device camera.
 It then allows you to test your mobile app’s camera-based functionality such as check scanning, profile image capture, and QR / Bar code scanning, and deliver the best possible user experience.

 Also Read: How to test QR code online

-Sensor Instrumentation is used to support your app’s integration with various mobile sensors like Camera or biometric authentication.
+Sensor Instrumentation supports your app’s integration with various mobile sensors like Camera or biometric authentication.
 For image injection to work, the application to test must be installed with sensor instrumentation enabled.